osa10928/GwG-Restaurant1/README.md

 This application is fairly basic and therefore easy to get up and running:
 1. Clone repository
 2. Visit the stage1 version of this application by going to the stage1 branch.
 Run `git checkout stage1`.
-3. On the last `script` tag of the `index.html` and the `restaurant.html` pages be sure to replace the 'YOUR_API_KEY' portions of the src attribute witht the google maps API key given to you by Google.
+3. On the last `script` tag of the `index.html` and the `restaurant.html` pages be sure to replace the 'YOUR_API_KEY' portions of the src attribute with the google maps API key given to you by Google.
 4. In console, enter the directory and run `npm install`
 5. Run `grunt`
 6. Run `npm run start` to start a localhost server on port 8080